 Which Eyewear Stores Are the Best?

 Contact lenses present their own set of issues.
-You will want good advice on the type of lenses that will suit your pattern of use and your budget.
+You’ll want good advice on the type of lenses that will suit your pattern of use and your budget.
 And you’ll want proper follow-up when you get a new type of lens, to ensure that it presents no risk to your eyes’ health.

 If you don’t have a current prescription, you can get one from an optometrist or ophthalmologist.
 Opticians can’t perform eye exams, but many vision centers either are operated by optometrists, who can, or have an optometrist working in an affiliated office.
-(Virginia law prohibits optician firms from employing optometrists, but the optometrist can be located just one door away.)
+(Virginia law prohibits optician firms from employing optometrists, but the optometrist may be located just one door away.)

 Once you get an exam, you have the right to take the prescription anywhere else to get eyeglasses.
 In Maryland and Virginia, you also have the right to take your prescription for contact lenses anywhere else.
 In the District, however, an optometrist who performs the exam does not have to let you take your prescription for contact lenses, and some won’t.
 Their argument is that providing contact lenses is a professional service for which the exam, supplying lenses, and follow-up care must be done together in order to produce consistently safe and satisfactory results.
 Many other practitioners—especially opticians (who can’t perform eye exams)—dispute this view, but there is an additional reason for getting your lenses where you get your exam: If the lenses don’t work out (and contact lenses often don’t), there will be no question as to who is responsible.

 In general, chains and franchise operations received lower ratings than independents, but there was variation among chain and franchise operations.
 Costco and Warby Parker received positive overall ratings from their surveyed customers.